 A combination of medication and environmental management will treat giardia.
 The most common medicine used to treat giardia in dogs is the deworming agent fenbendazole (Panacur).
 Additionally, a combination of other medications, like pyrantel and febantel, are available.
 Metronidazole (Flagyl) is also frequently used to treat giardia.
 Since giardia can be difficult to get rid of, some veterinarians prefer to treat with fenbendazole and metronidazole simultaneously.

 Medications can control parasites within your dog’s body, but recovery depends upon your dog’s immune response.
 Healthy dogs stand a better chance of a swift recovery than dogs with compromised immune systems or additional infections.
 Some strands of giardia may also be more aggressive than others, which can prolong recovery.
-Bathing your dog regularly throughout the infection can help remove cysts from her coat.
+Bathing your dog regularly throughout the infection can help remove cysts from their coat.
 It reduces the risk of reinfection and lowers your risk of contracting the disease from your dog.

 Yes.
 With medication and proper management, your dog can be cured of giardia.
 However, because giardia is prevalent in most environments, there is a risk of reinfection.

-What is the Cost of Treating Giardia?
+What is the cost of treating giardia in dogs?

 Expect to pay for your dog’s medication, veterinary office visits, and any additional tests.
 The cost varies depending on location, severity, and whether your dog needs to visit the veterinary emergency room.

-If you and your dogs travel to places with high incidences of giardia, consider giving your dog filtered or bottled water.
+If you and your dog travel to places with high incidences of giardia, consider giving your dog filtered or bottled water.
 This will reduce the risk of infection from their drinking water and prevent the potential spread to human members of your family.

-There is no vaccine for giardia.
+No, there is no vaccine for giardia.
 While the parasite is common, it is not as prevalent as other intestinal parasites.
 Therefore, dogs are not routinely treated with deworming medications for giardia.